shreyesss/Proximal_policy_optimization-PPO/README.md

    c.) the pixel wise maximum is taken for the last two frames to prevent the dissaperance of ball due to flickering

-2.)No masking:
+2.)Advangge calculation:
    (GAE_and_Targetvalues function)
+       a.)
+GAE(generalized advantage estimate) is calculated using forward view bootstrapping with different optimum forward steps for different games
        As a substitute to calculating GAE using masking I update the model at the end of each 'Life' in the game or after a fix number of time_steps(Horizon)

 3.)No Normalization of GAE values: